Spyder-Academy/spyderacademy/content/education/understanding-orderflow-timecycles/index.md

 #### How strict is the stop rule?

 My rule is usually a 3 minute close below the level and i will set a hard stop to prevent a lower low.
 On the Zeussy video, he will set a range box using the 1 minute high and low candle that made that cycle high/low.
+Then use that range box as a fuzzier support/resistance level.

 Always trade to your risk tolerance.